openmetalio/openmetal-docs/docs/openmetal-central/creating-a-support-request.md

 ![OpenMetal Central Support Page](images/request12.png "OpenMetal Central Support Page")

-You will get a popup form that you can use to outline the details of your request.
+You will get a pop-up form that you can use to outline the details of your request.

 ![OpenMetal Central Request Form](images/request6.png "OpenMetal Central Request Form")